STORIS/material-responsive-grid/README.md

 - The gutter is either 16 px or 24 px.
 A 24 px gutter is applied when both screen dimensions are greater than or equal to 600 px.
 - Grids will fill the viewport until 1600 px.
 At this point, the grid can either: continue to fill the viewport or remain 1600 px wide (left aligned or centered).

-## Grid System ##

-There are three basic elements of this grid system: grids, rows, and columns.

- - Rows must be contained by a grid
- - Columns must be contained by a row

 ### Classes ###

 Most classes apply to a particular screen size.
 This relationship is designated by the inclusion of the screen size's abbreviation in the class name: